aryan-karadia/Museum-SQL-Project/README.md

 ## Task Distribution

 ### Aryan
 Designing the EER diagram along with a short description of the design and any assumptions made.
 Also mapping the EER Diagram into a relational schema.
 Assisted in creating and implementing the python application of the project.
 This includes creating multiple functions and pair programming to create the other functions.
+This also includes debugging the python application and checking every function for functionality.

 ### Aditya
 Creating and implementing the python application part of the project.
+Debugging the python application and testing possible input paths to make sure functions work.

 ### Rohil:
 Queries: